It’s no secret that making the leap to self-employment is a fantastic opportunity for UK professionals to take more control of their own destiny.

 Here’s what they said:

 Financial advice and assistance was number one on the wishlist, with many contractors voicing concerns about securing a mortgage or additional credit.
 One participant said: “Getting a mortgage when self-employed can be really difficult and is a big reason many people I know are reluctant to work for themselves.”

 Another contractor cited difficulty with obtaining a credit card.
 They said: “In the past, I've been refused a credit card with a £1,000 limit despite my income being easily within the specified range.
 Had I been in a PAYE job or had 3 years of accounts it would have been a different story.”

 Continuing the financial theme, another participant suggested that changing the VAT system would help boost the self-employed.
 They called for the VAT threshold to be altered so that it increases in increments over five years, rather than having to charge 20% all at once.

 Have your say

 Are you self-employed?
 How do you think the government could support you more?
-Join in the discussion on Twitter, or leave a comment below.
+Join in the discussion on Twitter.